 Climate Advocacy Internship

-The Climate Advocacy Internship is a part-time (30 hours/week) summer internship for students with an interest in climate action, domestic policy, and advocacy.
-Students will engage in advocacy, organizing, and lobbying with the MCC Washington office, with a specific focus on mobilizing the Mennonite community around climate issues.
+The Climate Advocacy Internship was a part-time (30 hours/week) summer internship for students with an interest in climate action, domestic policy, and advocacy.
+The intern engaged in advocacy, organizing, and lobbying with the MCC Washington office, with a specific focus on mobilizing the Mennonite community around climate issues.

 Environmental Impact Investing Internship

-The Environmental Impact Investing Internship is a full-time (40 hours/week) summer internship at the Everence FCU office in Goshen, IN, for students with an interest in Climate Action, Investment Management, and campus outreach.
-Students will pursue positive change through dialogues with companies whose stock Everence owns.
-They may conduct research and participate in corporate dialogues, as well as supporting the investment team at Everence, and facilitating connections between Everence, CSCS, and Mennonite College campuses.
+The Environmental Impact Investing Internship was a full-time (40 hours/week) summer internship at the Everence FCU office in Goshen, IN, for students with an interest in Climate Action, Investment Management, and campus outreach.
+Students pursued positive change through dialogues with companies whose stock Everence owns.
+They involved research and participate in corporate dialogues, as well as supporting the investment team at Everence, and facilitating connections between Everence, CSCS, and Mennonite College campuses.

 The Climate Futures Fellowship Program is a year-long paid fellowship in one of the partner offices of the Center – Eastern Mennonite University (Harrisonburg, VA), Goshen College (Goshen, IN), or Mennonite Central Committee (Washington, D.C., or Goshen, IN).
-Recent graduates have the opportunity to send in proposals based on the needs of each partner, with two proposals being selected for a fellowship.
+Recent graduates have the opportunity to send in proposals based on the needs of each partner, with up to two proposals being selected for a fellowship.
 Fellows can focus on anything from media and communications, to climate research, to the theology of creation, based on the immediate needs of the partner institutions and the Center, and the interests of the fellow.
 The position includes housing, transportation, and a monthly stipend for the year.
-Find more information about the fellowship, including past fellows’ work here.

 The Campus Climate Ambassadors program began in the Fall of 2018.
 It brings together students from Mennonite college campuses in the United States, and encourages them in their campus organizing work, offers training, and connection with other students from around the country.
-This year’s cohort started the year by attending a training session at the Dyck Arboretum of the Plains in Hesston, Kansas, where they discussed climate communication, campus organizing, and the best way to connect their campuses together through a common passion for sustainability.
+Cohorts start the year by attending a training session where they discussed climate communication, campus organizing, and the best way to connect their campuses together through a common passion for sustainability.
 The program is by recommendation only, so we don’t accept applications for the Ambassadors positions.
-If you would like to know more about the Campus Climate Ambassadors program, or have any questions about their work, email email@example.com.
+If you would like to know more about the Campus Climate Ambassadors program, or have any questions about their work, email Joseph Harder at email@example.com.